 1859 Manet submits The Absinthe Drinker to the Salon of the Academy des Beaux Arts; it is rejected, with only one of the 12 jurors (Delacroix) voting in favour.
 Manet says: “So they’d prefer me to do a nude, would they?
 Fine, I’ll do them a nude.”
 The nudes he was contemplating arrived in 1863 and 1865 and shocked the art world.

 1860-65: Manet throws down the gauntlet

-1859-60 Monet comes to Paris and studies at Suisse's studio (where he meets Pissarro); he is then conscripted into the army, catches typhoid fever and returns to Le Havre.
+1859-60 Monet comes to Paris and studies at Suisse's studio (where he meets Pissarro); he is then conscripted into the army, serves in Algeria, catches typhoid fever and returns to Le Havre.
 He finally returns to Paris to study at Gleyre's Studio (where he meets Renoir, Bazille and Sisley), and is provided with an allowance on the condition that he tries to obtain entry to the Ecole des Beaux Arts (the Fine Arts School).

 1861 Manet submits two works to the Salon.
 The first, a portrait of his parents, was accepted but attracted critical reviews.
 But the second, a painting entitled The Spanish Singer, won an honourable mention.
 Manet was not to receive any further recognition from the Salon for 20 years.

 1863 Manet submits Dejuner sur l'Herbe (Lunch on the Grass) to the Salon.
 It is rejected, but an alternative exhibition for rejected works is organised on the orders of Napoleon III (the Salon des Refuses).
 The work receives a hostile reaction from the public and critics alike.
 One critic says that it had been painted with a "floor mop"; another that it was Manet's idea of a practical joke.